 If no extended_info is present in the file and {verify, true} is specified, the number of objects written is compared to the size of the original table when the dump was started.
 This can make verification fail if the table was public and objects were added or removed while the table was dumped to file.
-To avoid this problem, either do damaged.
-How this is done depends on which extended_info was written using tab2file/3.
+To avoid this problem, either do not verify files dumped while updated simultaneously or use option {extended_info, [object_count]} to tab2file/3, which extends the information in the file with the number of objects written.